Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 By UBE Express

-Similar in function to the P2P buses, the Ultimate Bus Experience, or UBE Express, is a shuttle service that provides transport from NAIA’s terminals to major locations within Metro Manila.
-It has the following routes:
+Similar to the Point-to-Point Buses, also known as P2P, the Ultimate Bus Experience (UBE Express) is a shuttle service that transports passengers from NAIA’s terminals to major locations within Metro Manila.
+Its routes include the following:

 1. Entertainment City Route